SU-SWS/stanford_basic/README.md

 Configuration
 ---

 Nothing special needed.
 Install, enable, and set as the default active theme.
+Once you have the theme enabled, be sure to check out the appearance settings for additional configuration items.

 Troubleshooting